cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/clouds/oci.rst.txt

    * - Name
      - Explanation / Values
-   * - providerName
-     - It's value must be "oci". (required)
-   * - pathToKey
-     - Path to your private key, to be used for ssh connections. (required)
    * - ssh_public_key_path
      - Path to the public key belonging to your private key at pathToKey.
 This will be injected to the VMs (required)
-   * - flavor
-     - Flavor to be used for the main cluster. (required)
-   * - storageCapacity
-     - VM's disk size.
    * - authFile
      - Path to the yaml file containing the OTC credentials.
 See below the structure of such file. (required)
    * - image_ocid
      - The OCID of the image to be used on the VMs. (required)
-   * - openUser
-     - User to be used for ssh connections. (required)
    * - compartment_ocid
      - Compartment's OCID. (required)
    * - availability_domain
      - Availability domain to be used. (required)
    * - subnet_ocid
      - The OCID of the subnet to be used. (required)
+   * - storageCapacity
+     - VM's disk size.

 Oracle Cloud Infrastructure credentials file's must be a YAML file containing only the following variables: